Effective Punishment for Subs: A Comprehensive Guide for D/s Dynamics

 That is to say, what is punishing a sub intended to accomplish?

 This might seem like a question with one answer.
-But in reality, the role of punishment in your dynamic will be somewhat nuanced and personal to you.
+But in reality, the role of submissive punishment in your dynamic will be somewhat nuanced and personal to you.

 Behaviour modification: this is perhaps the most common and straightforward role of punishment – to serve as a deterrent to a particular behaviour, right?
 D/s dynamics generally have some kind of rules.
 Punishments are the consequences for breaking them – a means of making sure a sub is appropriately disincentivised from breaking a rule again.
-Note that punishment generally isn’t about ‘training’ someone in an operant conditioning sense – rather, it’s about targeting motivation, decision-making, and desire.
-But that’s a very specific point, which I will cover in an upcoming post.

 Accountability: D/s rules, particularly in 24/7 lifestyle D/s dynamics, often aim to address more than just honorifics and orgasms.
 Some rules are frequently designed to target the submissive’s personal development or focus on fostering good habits.
 Punishments therefore can help keep a submissive on track through keeping them accountable.